spacelama/ansible-initial-server-setup/README.md

 NTP, latitude, longitude, syslog, timezones, SSIDs are encoded in vars/tasmota.yml.
 You'll need to tweak these.

-This will set both SSID1 and the fallback SSID2 - here, we set the first one to be your primary SSID that you mesh or roam between throughout your host, and SSID2 might be the *second* closest AP to where your device normally sits.
+This will set SSID1 and you might choose fallback SSID2 per host in your hosts.yml inventory - here, we set the first one to be your primary SSID that you mesh or roam between throughout your host, and SSID2 might be the *second* closest AP to where your device normally sits.
 That way, tasmota will lock onto